WHYAMERICASUCKS.COM

 By 2021, county planning records show Harley Wilcox as the applicant for an M-1 code amendment.
 By 2023, the planning record shows him seeking scenic-corridor review for five lots in Alpine Acres Subdivision.
 In the same broader period, Harley's brokerage page presents him as a developer, investor, and builder at West Group Real Estate.

 West Group's own site says the company is based in Victor, Idaho and markets Victor, Driggs, Tetonia, Jackson and beyond.
-So the timeline does not just show one person changing roles; it shows a Victor-based real estate platform tied to one of the recurring names in county planning fights.

 2024: Anthony Wilcox and Harley Wilcox keep showing up in county rooms